GP-012 Design, redesign and development

 Before a medical device is released for public use, it undergoes a rigorous commissioning process.
 This involves setting up the device in a real-world environment, mimicking its intended use scenario.
 Here, Software Testing Team meticulously test all the core functionalities to ensure the device performs as designed.
 This real-world testing helps validate the device's effectiveness and safety in the actual conditions it will encounter, ultimately ensuring it meets its intended purpose and delivers the expected benefits to patients.

 All activities for distribution, installation and commissioning are described in the GP-029 Software Delivery And Comissioning.
-The Software Testing Team produce the test report executed for commissioning as described in T-029-001 Commissioning Checklist.
+The Software Testing Team produce the commissioning records as described in:

 Design transfer